pydanny/daniel-blog-fasthtml/posts/til/til-2024-10-removing-prefixes-and-suffixes.md

 twitter_image: /public/logos/til-1.png
 ---

-_How did I miss these functions getting added to Python?_

 Starting in Python 3.9, `s.removeprefix()` and `s.removesuffix()` were added as `str` built-ins.
 Which easily covers all the versions of Python I currently support.

 ## Usage for `removeprefix()`: